On the complete classification of the unitary N=2 minimal superconformal field theories: Gannon's Classification of Partition Functions

 The modular group $\text{SL}(2,\mZ)$ acts naturally on $\mathcal{H}\times\mC$ (where $\mathcal{H}$ is the upper half complex plane) via $S:(\tau,z)\mapsto (-\frac{1}{\tau},\frac{z}{\tau})$ and $T:(\tau,z)\mapsto(\tau+1,z)$.
 This in turn gives a natural (right) action of $\text{SL}(2,\mZ)$ on the characters $\chi_{ac}$:

-The characters $\{\chi_{ac}\mid (ac)\in Q_k\}$ transform linearly among themselves under this action and hence span a representation of $\text{SL}(2,\mZ)$.
+The characters $\{\chi_{ac}\mid (a,c)\in Q_k\}$ transform linearly among themselves under this action and hence span a representation of $\text{SL}(2,\mZ)$.
 The $S$- and $T$- matrices are given by

 where $S(k)$ is the $S$-matrix of the $\mathfrak{su}(2)$ WZW model~\cite{Knizhnik1984} at level $k$ and $S'(l)$ is the $S$-matrix of the $\mathfrak{u}(1)$ WZW model at level $l$, with similar notation for the $T$-matrices (see e.g.~\cite{Gannon1996} for explicit formulae).
-The conformal weight $h_{ac}$ is given in equation~\eqref{hq}.
+The conformal weight $h_{ac}$ is given in equation~\eqref{hq} and $\delta_{xx'}$ is the Kronecker delta.

 Invariance of the partition function $Z(\tau,z)$ in \eqref{Z} under the action of $\text{SL}(2,\mZ)$ is equivalent to